 Rev. Jeff Bacon

 Let’s open our hearts together in prayer.
-Let us pray: Gracious and loving God, may your promises of love revealed by Jesus be fulfilled in our hearing.
-In Jesus’ name we pray.
+Let us pray: Gracious and loving God, open our hearts to the amazing fullness of new life through Christ, who you rose from death, and in whose name we pray.
 Amen.

 What day does an Easter egg hate the most?
 Good Fry-day.

 Why does the Easter Bunny hide?
 Because she’s a little bit chicken.